mobi3006/homelab/mobibox/README.md

 **BE AWARE:** Virtualbox on Apple Silicon is quite new ... basic functionality is working fine

 This setup is working but far from being optimal.
 The Parallels hypervisor on Apple Silicon is much more reliable.

+## Limitations - Parallels on Apple Silicon with `bento/ubuntu-24.04` in version `202502.21.0`

+`vagrant halt && vagrant up` is failing - see Question 5 below

 ---